 If the activity is overdue and the option to enter overdue comments for an activity is required, the window for entering overdue comments appears.
-If that happens, add an overdue comment (on page 428).
+If that happens, add an overdue comment (on page 494).
 The window for entering for skip comments then appears.

-- 4. In the ADD SKIP COMMENT box, enter your comment about skipping the activity.
-The comment is added. - 5.
-Select Save.
+4. In the ADD SKIP COMMENT box, enter your comment about skipping the activity.